quickwit-oss/quickwit/docs/ingest-data/sqs-files.md

 ## AWS resources

-The complete terraform script can be downloaded [here](/docs/assets/sqs-file-source.tf).
+The complete terraform script can be downloaded [here](../assets/sqs-file-source.tf).

-First, create the bucket that will receive the data files (NDJSON format):
+First, create the bucket that will receive the source data files (NDJSON format):

 ```
 resource "aws_s3_bucket" "file_source" {